 Jeffrey Chan, President of the Young Actuaries Program Asia and Senior Data Scientist in BCG GAMMA, features in the latest edition of the special Young Actuaries Advisory Board (YAAB) ‘Under the Spotlight’ series.

-Why did you join the YAAB?…The identity of actuary is changing over time and it is important to reflect on this as a young actuary who doesn’t work in a traditional field.
+Why did I join the YAAB?…The identity of actuary is changing over time and it is important to reflect on this as a young actuary who doesn’t work in a traditional field.

-What has your experience been as a younger actuary so far in your career?…People think you are smart but it is not as well-respected when you work outside of financial institutions.
+What has my experience been as a younger actuary so far in my career?…People think you are smart but it is not as well-respected when you work outside of financial institutions.
 We are seen as risk averse and slow to react (good at saying no) by non-actuarial departments, and as an obstacle to implement something quick.